The Revolut alternative you need: a CurrencyFair vs Revolut comparison

-If you are looking for a Revolut alternative for your FX needs, CurrencyFair specialises in low cost international money transfers up to 8x cheaper than a typical bank!
+If you are looking for a Revolut alternative for your FX needs, CurrencyFair specialises in low-cost international money transfers up to 8x cheaper than a typical bank.
 CurrencyFair and Revolut offer different products, features and currencies.
 While both CurrencyFair and Revolut allow you to exchange at lower-margin FX rates, in this article we look at the key ways they differ, such as account features, and how their reward programs work.
-One main difference between CurrencyFair and Revolut, is how CurrencyFair offers consumers and businesses a unique level of control over their exchange rate and specialises in money transfers with a feature that lets you potentially beat the rate you see online.
+One main difference between CurrencyFair and Revolut is how CurrencyFair offers consumers and businesses a unique level of control over their exchange rate and specialises in money transfers with a feature that lets you potentially beat the rate you see online.
 For a more detailed look at sending money abroad, check out our guide: Sending money abroad: a guide to international money transfers.

 CurrencyFair vs Revolut